kaushikaryan04/Store-monitoring-api/README.md

 Wrote a custom script that triggers via python manage.py that add csv files to python models as per requirnments specified in assignment [See here](api/management/commands/importcsv.py)
-To run it run command python manage.pyimportcsv [filename]
+To run it run command python manage.py importcsv [filename]

 Models with thier relations have also been added